google-parfait/tensorflow-federated/docs/api_docs/python/tff/learning/state_with_new_model_weights.md

 #### Returns:

-A new server state object which can be passed to the `next` method of the iterative process.
+A new server `ServerState` object which can be passed to the `next` method of the iterative process.